linagora/tmail-flutter/docs/adr/0076-reduce-sentry-noise-with-targeted-error-reporting.md

 - `NoNetworkError`, `ConnectionTimeout`, `ConnectionError` → `logWarning`
 - HTTP 401 (`BadCredentialsException`) → no log (handled by auth retry flow)
+- HTTP 403, 404, 429 and other unlisted 4xx → `logWarning` (client errors, not application bugs)
-- HTTP 500, 502 → `logWarning`
+- HTTP 500, 502 and other 5xx → `logWarning`
-- Unknown HTTP status or unrecognised error → `logError` (these are genuinely unexpected)
+- Unknown HTTP status or unrecognised error → `logError` (genuinely unexpected; should appear in Sentry)

 In `SendEmailExceptionThrower`, replace `logError` for no realtime network with `logWarning`.